Camp Fire Recovery: Air Quality-Related Information

-To reduce any impacts to the community during cleanup efforts, the Government-Sponsored Debris Removal Program is monitoring air quality at several areas around Paradise, Magalia, and Oroville.
-Current air quality and results from heavy metal and asbestos sampling will be posted at https://campfi.fielddatasolutions.com/ as they are received.
-Please note government sponsored debris removal will be suspended over the Memorial Day weekend and there will be no monitoring posted.
-Full reports will be available twice a month on this page (see below).
+To monitor and reduce any impacts to the community during cleanup efforts, the Government-Sponsored Debris Removal Program is monitoring air quality at several areas around Paradise and Oroville.
+Current air quality and results from heavy metal and asbestos sampling will be posted at https://campfi.fielddatasolutions.com/ as they are received (you will need to zoom in on a site location and click on the site to see the data).
+Consolidated reports are posted on this page (see below) as they are received.
 Please note that locations are still being evaluated and will be updated throughout the cleanup effort.
 Monitoring locations may also be temporarily offline due to maintenance or operations.
 For more information, see the Press Release from Cal-OES.

 In addition to the Debris Removal Program air monitoring page, data from permanent and portable particulate monitors operated by the California Air Resources Board and Butte County AQMD is available on the Airfire page (see the Airfire website).
 Unofficial “Purple Air” particulate sensors are also deployed in several areas around Butte County (see the Purple Air website).

 BCAQMD permitting and portable equipment guidance for re-building in the Camp Fire area.